codewithlavi/about_me/README.md

    I enjoy creating posts about coding and cybersecurity, as well as attending conferences and participating in workshops.

-   I’m currently learning : C# and Game Development with Unity ;
+   I’m currently learning : JavaScript and C# ,Game Development with Unity ;

 📫 Reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com